 This next tool probably won’t be useful to most of you, but since my last couple manuscripts have involved a beach, I’ve become enamored with the NOAA Tides & Currents information.
 Enter a date a couple years away (future or past), and boom—an exact time for the high tide and low tide.
 This helps me know whether my character will encounter a wide expanse speckled with shells or a narrow strip of sand becoming narrower by the moment.

 So, I write murder/suspense, which means I need to know gory details sometimes (all the time).
 Like the specifics of firearm wounds.
 One of my favorite places to find a whole range of useful details is a British site called Explore Forensics.
-And going to a specific resource usually means I can avoid search the entire internet with mildly concerning terms like “how long to dismember a human body.”
+And going to a specific resource usually means I can avoid searching the entire internet with mildly concerning terms like “how long to dismember a human body.”
 (Although, let’s be honest: disturbing Googling does still occur, on occasion.)

 There you go, some of my favorite resources that help ensure the intricate details of my writing are realistic and accurate.
 Your turn.
 Do you have favorite resources that enhance your writing?